Important College Application Deadlines

 College Decision Day Deadlines

 While not all schools set their acceptance deadlines for the College Decision Day date, many schools do.
-Each year on May 1st is National College Decision Day and on this day students have to make an official decision about which college they will be attending (they can also choose to make their final decision before this date).
-They have to sign a letter of intent to enroll and typically need to submit a deposit to hold their spot in the incoming class.
+May 1st is National College Decision Day, the deadline for students to officially choose which college they will attend — though they can make their decision earlier if they wish.
+Students have to sign a letter of intent to enroll and typically need to submit a deposit to hold their spot in the incoming class.

 College Education Financing Options

-Private loans on the other hand come from private lenders such as credit unions, banks, and certain state-based or state-affiliated organizations.
-Terms for private student loans are generally based on the applicants credit history, among other factors.
-In general, they may be more expensive than federal student loans.
+Private student loans, on the other hand, come from private lenders such as credit unions, banks, and online lenders.
+Terms for private student loans are generally based on the applicant’s (or cosigner’s) credit history, among other factors.
+Unlike federal loans, private loans don’t come with government-based protections.

 SoFi Loan Products